 The ideal also constantly reinforces itself, since any metaphilosophical attempt to reevaluate the standards of philosophical discourse is judged by the clarity ideal.

 There are a number of deep ironies.
 The choice to value clarity above all else is far from trivial.
 By following Wittgenstein we are passing over numerous competing hierarchies—ones that prize creativity, profundity, inspiring others, motivating others, beauty, and, to return to our roots, wisdom.
 We do not necessarily disapprove of these other qualities, but when faced with a choice between clarity and, say, creativity or beauty, we defer to Wittgenstein’s maxim.
 We do this seemingly because we are interested in truth, and clarity is seemingly the way to get there.

 What might a justification of our hierarchy look like?
 And why need there be a hierarchy at all?
-Could we be tolerant of a plurality of ideals that lead us to be more accepting of a variety of styles?
+Could we be tolerant of a plurality of ideals and styles?
 In this case our world of philosophy would lose many of its comforting boundaries.
 We would be forced to engage with those whom we can currently afford to ignore.